-What does the Bible say about Generosity?
+What Does the Bible say About Generosity?
 5 Powerful Bible Verses

 Learning and understanding what does the Bible say about generosity has become a personal pursuit.
-It is helpful to study generosity in the Bible through scripture and stories.

 When we are grateful and appreciative, it is easier to give more freely and exhibit generosity.